 Corina was left with Linda briefly after birth.
 The two of them seemed tired and happy that ordeal was over.
 I was glad that hospital policy urged Linda to stay for a few days, as a precaution.
 During the next few days, my strongest memory was padding down the waxed hallway in my moccasins to the nursery windows and then squinting to pick out my lovely pink infant in her plastic crib.
 Despite being an unplanned baby, she was already loved.

 We agreed that we wanted two children separated by enough time to give Linda respite from infant care, but not so much time that the children would have difficulty relating to each other.

-Names chosen for our children was influenced by entertainment media of the late 60s and early 70s.
-Corina Rene was inspired by Ray Peterson’s rendition of the 1920’s song “Corinne, Corinna” as well as the cute childhood character Corey Baker, son of widow Julia Baker, in the television serial “Julia”.
-I think that Rene could have been lifted from the French singer Renee Claude, who sang in French with an memorable voice.
+The names chosen for our children were influenced by entertainment media of the late 60s and early 70s.
+Corina Rene was inspired by Ray Peterson’s rendition of the 1920’s song “Corinne, Corinna” as well as the cute childhood character Corey Baker, son of widow Julia Baker, in the television serial “Julia.”
+I think that Rene could have been lifted from the French singer Renee Claude, who sang in French with a memorable voice.

 Chad Jeremy was a based on our admiration for the British folk singers Chad Stuart and Jeremy Clyde who performed “A Summer Song,” “Willow Weep for Me,” and many others.
 Chad and Jeremy performed together for many years, culminating in their album “50 Years On,” released in 2010.